1476523/GUI-PalDefender-up/README.md

 > [!WARNING]
 >
-> Although this update program has undergone basic operational testing,unexpected situations may occur.
+> Although this update program has undergone basic operational testing,
+>
+> But unexpected situations may occur.
 >
 > Be sure to make any file changes or file movements,
 >